 LBS adopts the Mitigation Hierarchy to biodiversity impacts.

 All planning applications need to:

-ASSESS - a site's ecological value (wildlife and habitats) and biodiversity baseline value (in accordance with LBS Biodiversity Accounting) proportionate to the development and location (see Section 2).
+ASSESS - a site's ecological value (wildlife and habitats) and biodiversity baseline value (in accordance with national requirements) proportionate to the development and location (see Section 2).